What is a charter school?

 What is Irvine International Academy Charter School?

-Irvine International Academy petitioned to locate a mandarin immersion charter school within the boundaries of the Irvine Unified School District, but would serve students from all of Orange County and neighboring counties.
+In 2019, the Irvine International Academy petitioned to locate a mandarin immersion charter school within the boundaries of the Irvine Unified School District, the charter would serve students from all of Orange County and neighboring counties in addition to students of Irvine.
 Charter schools use their own curriculum and educational structure, as outlined in their charter.
-After careful consideration of the proposed Irvine International Academy charter school, the Irvine Unified School District Board of Education denied the charter and petitioners' request, at the October 15, 2019 Board Meeting.
-The Board adopted Resolution No. 19-20-23 Denying the Charter School Petition.
+After careful consideration of the proposed Irvine International Academy charter school, the Irvine Unified School District Board of Education and the Orange County Board of Education (upon appeal) denied the charter and petitioners' request, at the October 15, 2019 and February 5, 2020 (appeal) Board Meetings.
+IUSD's Resolution No. 19-20-23 Denying the Charter School Petition provides information on why the charter was denied.